 If you live or work in Fayetteville, you know just how common it is to see large commercial vehicles on the road.
-While these trucks provide many of the goods and services we need, negligent truckers, trucking companies, and vehicle manufacturers contribute to the injuries and deaths of others on the road.
+While they provide many of the goods and services we need, negligent drivers, trucking companies, and vehicle manufacturers contribute to the injuries and deaths of others on the road.
 If you’ve been involved in an accident, a Fayetteville 18 wheeler accident lawyer can help you pursue a legal claim, so you have the best chances of recovering from the crash.

 18 wheeler claims have the potential to be complex, especially when it comes to proving fault.
-To give yourself the best chance for a successful claim, it’s important to work with an experienced attorney who understands the ins and outs of personal injury law and truck accidents.
+To give yourself the best chance for a successful claim, it’s important to work with experienced attorneys who understand the ins and outs of personal injury law and truck accidents.
 The legal representatives at McMath Woods P.A. have extensive experience handling claims of this nature, and we’re prepared to take on your case next to help you seek justice.

 What to Know About 18 Wheelers

 Hauling everything from produce and building materials, to vehicles, animals, and hazardous substances, big rigs come in a variety of shapes and sizes.
 The majority, however, have 18 wheels.
 The vehicles are large and extremely heavy.
 Some cargo capacities can exceed 40,000 pounds and gross weights have the potential to exceed 80,000 pounds.
 Because of that, it’s crucial for drivers to understand how to safely operate around these large trucks and what to do in the event of an accident.